What is Orthodontics?

 Although your teeth are secured into your jawbone, your body’s ability to regenerate bone and tissue enables them to be moved gradually into their ideal position, which is why people of all ages are able to benefit from Orthodontics.
 Through the development of innovations within the field of Orthodontics, many adults are now opting to undergo Orthodontic therapy to correct alignment concerns that may stem back to their childhood or have resulted from an accident or tooth loss.

 Typically, Orthodontics involves the use of braces for aligning teeth.
-Braces come in various forms and may consist of brackets bonded to your teeth and fine arch wires, which are threaded through the brackets.
+Braces come in various forms and may consist of brackets bonded to your teeth and fine arch wires, which are threaded through the braces.
 The arch wires act as a track, guiding each tooth to its ideal position.

 Other treatment appliances available include:

-- Ceramic ‘tooth-coloured’ braces
+- Clear (porcelain) braces

-It is important to understand that once your treatment begins and if you have been referred to our practice, we will work closely with your own dentist throughout the course of your care.
+It is important to understand that once your treatment begins, and if you have been referred to our practice, we will work closely with your own dentist throughout the course of your care.